Garrick Theatre, Stockport: 1962–present

 The installation of a bar in 1973, despite strong opposition from certain die-hard members, further lifted the spirits as did another major reconstruction of the auditorium and the creation of further rooms at the rear in 1984; much of the preparatory work was carried out by members themselves.
 Most recently a major reconstruction of the bar area, providing facilities for it to double as a studio theatre, took place in 2010.

-From the outset the Garrick Theatre has often been adventurous in its choice of plays, with a particular love of Shakespeare which continues to this day (recently being involved with the RSC's Open Stages project), early productions of Ibsen, Shaw, Synge, Yeats, Hauptmann and Tagore gradually giving way in the middle years of the century to the more frivolous offerings of Noël Coward, Somerset Maugham, Alan Melville and the like.
+From the outset the Garrick Theatre has often been adventurous in its choice of plays, with a particular love of Shakespeare which continues to this day (recently being involved with the RSC's Open Stages project), early productions of Ibsen, Shaw, Synge, Yeats, Hauptmann and Tagore gradually giving way in the middle years of the century to the more frivolous offerings of Noël Coward, W. Somerset Maugham, Alan Melville and the like.
 After the radical shift in theatrical tastes caused by the 1956 production of John Osborne's Look Back in Anger the Garrick gradually began to come up to date with productions of Osborne himself, Samuel Beckett, Arnold Wesker, Arthur Miller, David Hare and Simon Gray whilst continuing to lighten the mix with Alan Ayckbourn, popular West End hits and the occasional musical when the membership's talents lay in that direction.
-In the 1980s and 1990s, a number of amateur premieres were secured, including A Little Night Music (Sondheim & Wheeler), My Mother Said I Never Should (Charlotte Keatley), Corpse (Gerald Moon), Fools and Star-Spangled Girl (both by Neil Simon) and also from the mid-1970s to the late 1990s the theatre took several productions on tour to Buxton Opera House, the Isle of Man Festival, the Dundalk Festival in Eire, several venues in the U.S. and also two trips to Stockport's twin town in Germany, Heilbronn.
+In the 1980s and 1990s, a number of amateur premieres were secured, including A Little Night Music (Sondheim & Wheeler), My Mother Said I Never Should (Charlotte Keatley), Corpse (Gerald Moon), Fools and Star-Spangled Girl (both by Neil Simon) and also from the mid-1970s to the late 1990s the theatre took several productions on tour to Buxton Opera House, the Isle of Man Festival, the Dundalk Festival in Ireland, several venues in the US and also two trips to Stockport's twin town in Germany, Heilbronn.

 Since the bar refurbishment the Garrick Studio has produced a wider variety of plays, presenting intimate, exciting and sometimes controversial plays by playwrights such as David Mamet, David Harrower, Jean-Paul Sartre, Yasmina Reza, Andrew Bovell, John Godber, Laura Wade, Dennis Kelly, Joe Penhall and Simon Stephens.

 The Youth Theatre has flourished in the past few years, presenting main stage productions and showcase performances each year.
 In recent years, Garrick Youth has grown from one weekly group of 20 students (aged 14–18) to five weekly groups for around 100 students (aged 7–18).

 In 2016 BBC Radio 4 recorded Mark Steel's in Town from the theatre.

 In May 2018, Stockport Garrick hosted their first Stockport Festival of New Writing.
 A week long festival championing new writing for the stage.
 It included development performances of brand new plays by Stockport and Greater Manchester playwrights and talks and workshops by theatre makers.
 Simon Stephens, patron for the festival, gave a talk discussing his Stockport plays (Port, On the Shore of the Wide World, Punk Rock and Blindsided) with Stockport actor Katie West.
 Extracts from the Stockport plays were directed and performed by Garrick members.